 Spray every room, not just where your pet frequents.

 Spray at least once a week, more often, even daily if allergies are a real bother.

 Spray the product in the air, let settle, then vacuum.

-Spray Allergy Defender on your upholstered furniture and use a rubber glove to gather hair hiding inside crevices
+Use Allergen Spray by Allergy Defender on your upholstered furniture and use a rubber glove to gather hair hiding inside crevices